Quantum Geometry of Moir\'e Flat Bands Beyond the Valley Paradigm

-Beyond the bipartite limit, the proposed moiré heterostructure constitutes a natural platform for tunable valleytronics.
+Beyond the strict bipartite limit, our framework provides a highly controllable foundation for topological valley responses.
 Incorporating NNN hopping in the dice lattice renders the flat bands quadratically dispersive near the $K$ and $K'$ points of BZ \cite{PhysRevLett.133.236401}.
-Under a uniform external field and in the absence of large-momentum scattering, a well-defined valley degree of freedom emerges, supporting long-lived wave packets narrowly centered at $K$ and $K'$ \cite{Chang_2008, RevModPhys.82.1959, PhysRevB.72.085110}.
-The sharply concentrated Berry curvature around the valleys consequently produces a robust valley Hall effect \cite{Schaibley2016, Ren_2016}.
-Together with the tunable Berry curvature strength of the flat bands, this establishes a controllable and versatile valleytronic functionality.
-Importantly, although the number of flat bands is tunable in this heterostructure, the carrier density remains fixed, as the number of flat bands scales proportionally with the moiré unit-cell size.
-A detailed analysis of the resulting valley transport lies beyond the scope of the present work and will be addressed elsewhere.
-Nevertheless, the mechanism identified here already establishes the twisted heterobilayer of dice lattice and graphene as a promising platform for tunable valleytronics.
+Under a uniform external field and in the absence of large-momentum scattering, a well-defined valley degree of freedom emerges, supporting long-lived wave packets localized at $K$ and $K'$ \cite{Chang_2008, RevModPhys.82.1959, PhysRevB.72.085110}.
+Coupling the sharply concentrated valley Berry curvature to symmetry-breaking perturbations therefore unlocks a robust mechanism for the valley Hall effect \cite{Schaibley2016, Ren_2016}.
+By transforming lattice-graph topology into a design principle, our study establishes a versatile route to engineering quantum functionalities across a broad class of moiré materials.

-\paragraph*{Data availability---}The data that support the findings of this article are not publicly available upon publication because it is not technically feasible and/or the cost of preparing, depositing, and hosting the data would be prohibitive within the terms of this research project.
-The data are available from the authors upon reasonable request.
+\paragraph*{Acknowledgement---} The work was supported by the National Science Foundation through the Expand-QISE award NSF-OMA-2329067 and benefited from the resources of Northeastern University’s Advanced Scientific Computation Center, the Discovery Cluster, the Massachusetts Technology Collaborative award MTC-22032, and the Quantum Materials and Sensing Institute (QMSI).

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} [1]{[S#1]} [1]{S#1} { {S\arabic{equation}} {S\arabic{table}} {S\arabic{figure}} {S\Roman{section}} {S\Roman{section}.\Alph{subsection}} }

 \begin{widetext}